Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 When it comes to pigmentation, what you see on the surface is often just the beginning.
 In fact, pigmentation issues start much deeper—at the base of the epidermis (the top layer of the skin).
 This means that even though it may look like a surface problem, the root cause lies deeper within the skin.

 This in-depth analysis allows me to create the most effective and tailored treatment plan for each client.
-And one of the best parts?
-My clients can see the changes and improvements for themselves during their journey—not just take my word for it.
+My clients can also see the changes and improvements for themselves during their journey.

 The only way for pigmentation....is up